 The children also have the opportunity to have additional music tuition and this takes place in our music room from a range of high quality peripatetic teachers.

 The school also has very close links with the local church.
 Reverend Holloway comes into the school to take the Collective Worship approximately every 2 weeks and the Principal is a member of the Parochial Church Council.
 The school supports and sometimes leads monthly Family Services in the church.

 The school uses the Values for Life (recommended by the Diocesan) for each daily Collective Worship.
 Our Collective Workship takes place each day at 1.30pm where all the children gather together for a song, Bible story or story based on the theme for the week and prayers.

 Many of the children also attend the Family Services at St. Michael’s & All Angels Church in Stockland or in their own villages.
 A few of our major events take place at the Church; many children participate in the Harvest Festival service in September and our annual Christmas Production in December.
-The Friends of St. Michael purchased staging for the school to use at the church and often support the school in Christianity based projects.
+The Friends of St. Michaels purchased staging for the school to use at the church and often support the school in Christianity based projects.

 School hours are 8.50am until 3.30pm (children can be dropped off at school after 8.40am)